anujag14/Prediction_of_student_outcomes/README.md

 were analyzed.
 Multiple techniques were used for preparation and pre-processing the data, handling class imbalance, encoding categorical data and extraction of the useful features.

+The tech stack included in this project include Python & Machine Learning.